hschoenburg/hellochain/tutorial/16-client.md

 ## Complete Module

-Ok, lets take on more pass at `x/greeter/module.go` to add the functionality we've implemented.
+Ok, let's take on more pass at `x/greeter/module.go` to add the functionality we've implemented.

 Update `/x/greeter/module.go` to reflect the following (updated lines